-There are probably hundreds of things you shouldn’t do with your money.
+There is possibly an endless list of things you shouldn’t do with your money.
 But from bad habits to decisions based on wishful thinking, some of the bigger missteps can really cost you.

 Never Cash Your Paycheck Right Away